openjdk/guide/src/index.md

 #### ... a Forest {#cloneForest}

-If a Project uses a forest, It is strongly recommended for developers to clone an entire forest, rather than a single repository.
+If a Project uses a forest, It's strongly recommended for developers to clone an entire forest, rather than a single repository.
 This is the only means to ensure consistency in builds.
 The following examples illustrate two alternatives for cloning the entire _jdk9/dev_ forest into the directory `9dev`.

 #.
 To clone the forest using the [trees](https://openjdk.java.net/projects/code-tools/trees/) extension just use `tclone`: